digital-ai/release-integration-sdk-workshop/part-1/lab-3-setup-python-and-ide.md

 ### Install libraries required by the project

-Now we can install the required libraries using the following command:
+Install the required Python libraries using the following command:

     pip install -r requirements.txt

 This command will install the required Python packages listed in the `requirements.txt` file within the virtual environment.

-Now you have a virtual environment set up with the required dependencies installed for the project.
+Now you have a virtual environment set up with the required dependencies needed for the project.

 ## IDE support